Onhalar/Simulacrum/README.md

 ___

-It is possible that you may get shader compilation error, in which case copy the '*src/*' and '*shaders*' folders into the '*build*' folder.
+It is possible that you may get shader compilation error, in which case copy the '*src/*' and '*shaders/*' folders into the '*build/*' folder.